-This message involves a request by a Data Consumer for retrieving known documents using the document's resource id from a Clinical Data Repository.
-The request is received by a Data Responder which returns the requested FHIR document(s) or returns an HTTP response code.
+This message involves a request by a Data Consumer for retrieving a known FHIR Resource using the resource id from a Clinical Data Repository.
+The request is received by a Data Responder which returns the requested FHIR Resource or returns an HTTP response code.

-This message uses the HTTP GET request to retrieve the identified FHIR document(s) from the central Clinical Data Repository.
+This message uses the HTTP GET request to retrieve the identified FHIR Resource from the central Clinical Data Repository.